keras-team/keras-io/examples/vision/md/knowledge_distillation.md

 - An `alpha` factor to weight the student and distillation loss
 - An optimizer for the student and (optional) metrics to evaluate performance

-In the `train_step` method, we perform a forward pass of both the teacher and student, calculate the loss with weighting of the `student_loss` and `distillation_loss` by `alpha` and `1 - alpha`, respectively, and perform the backward pass.
-Note: only the student weights are updated, and therefore we only calculate the gradients for the student weights.
+In the `compute_loss` method, we perform a forward pass of both the teacher and student, calculate the loss with weighting of the `student_loss` and `distillation_loss` by `alpha` and `1 - alpha`, respectively.
+Note: only the student weights are updated.

-In the `test_step` method, we evaluate the student model on the provided dataset.

 ```python